ppalucki/owca/docs/extending.rst

 - `MeasurementRunner` component requires single `Storage` component as a backend to store all generic metrics.
 Additionally `Node` subclass component is required,
 - `DetectionRunner` component requires two `Storage` components.
-First for generic metrics and second for metrics related od detected anomalies.
+First for generic metrics and second for metrics related to detected anomalies.
 It also requires component for

 It is important to note, that configuration based objects are static singletons available throughout whole application life.